akumar1807/on_track_sysid/README.md

 ### Acknowledgements

-Based on the ETH Zurich dynamic modelling workflow; adapted and extended for F1TENTH and Jetson-Nano hardware.
+Based on the ETHZ dynamic modelling workflow; adapted and extended for F1TENTH and Jetson-Nano hardware by **Ayush Kumar**.